Cosmographic constraints from late-time probes including fast radio bursts: Methods

 \subsection{Likelihoods and Bayesian inference}

 In this subsection, we present the statistical approaches adopted in our analysis.
-We aim to constrain the cosmological parameters using ANN and cosmography.
-By employing these methods, we strive to alleviate the dependence on a specific cosmological model, avoiding issues related to degeneracy between the model's parameters.
-This study explores how the reconstruction and cosmography can constrain cosmological parameters using FRB, SNe, BAO, and CC data, and their combinations.
-For the likelihood function of FRBs, we utilize the following probability density function:
+We aim to constrain the cosmological parameters using cosmography.
+By employing this method, we strive to alleviate the dependence on a specific cosmological model, avoiding issues related to degeneracy between the model's parameters.
+This study explores how cosmography can constrain cosmological parameters using FRB, SNe, BAO, and CC data, and their combinations.

+To construct the likelihood function of FRBs, we use Eq. \eqref{DM_ext_th} and the definition given by \eqref{prop2} to find